ivanpera/OpenGL_2D_game/README.md

 # OpenGL_2D_game
 University project.

-This is a small game in which the player has to press the correct arrow keys when the buttons reach the square area at the bottom of the screen.
+This is a small game made in a couple of weeks in which the player has to press the correct arrow keys when the buttons reach the square area at the bottom of the screen.
+All assets had to be drawn programmaticaly.

 CONTROLS:
   Spacebar   - start/pause the game